Academ-AI: documenting the undisclosed use of generative artificial intelligence in academic publishing: Methods

 Phrases characteristic of AI-generated text were used to query Google Scholar.
 Examples include ``as an AI language model,'' ``certainly, here are,'' and ``don't have access to real-time.''
-The Retraction Watch list of papers with evidence of ChatGPT writing was also used to supplement these searches \autocite{retractionwatch2024}.
-Each result was manually examined and included or excluded according to the following criteria.
+These searches were supplemented with the Retraction Watch list of papers with evidence of ChatGPT\cite{retractionwatch2024} and the findings of other investigators on PubPeer and X. Each result was manually examined and included or excluded according to the following criteria.

-\subsection{Inclusion criteria}
+\subsubsection{Inclusion criteria}